michaelknap/commandgpt/README.md

 The lesson here? **Always review and understand the commands you get**.
 Even if a command looks technically correct, it may not deliver the expected result in every context.

 Command GPT is a tool, and like any tool, its effectiveness depends on the skill and awareness of the user.

+## TODO

+ - Move system and user messages to config file and set them during first run.
+ - Think of a better way to store API key (keyring module?).
+ - Add --config flag to reconfigure settings.
+ - Add more openai models including images.

 ## License